 Come September, our family kitchen would be transformed into a small-scale facility for making Bulgarian pickled vegetables.
 My mother and father joined efforts to secure winter food reserves for all of us.
 As part of their benefit package, the employees of the electronics plantwhere my father worked could order produce directly from the state-owned socialist farms.
 My father consulted with my mother about the quantities to be ordered.
 Then, he requested as much as he saw fit.

 A few weeks later, large sacks of potatoes, peppers, tomatoes, and carrots crowded the hallway of our house.
 Eggplant, cabbage, and cauliflower were hauled from the market to join these other fresh guests.
 The sink in the kitchen swelled with pickling jars waiting for my mother’s scalded hands.
 The large, wobbly table crept into the middle of the space.
-Across its surface, pepper corns, garlic cloves, laurel leaves, and salt crystals swarmed around bottles full of vinegar.
+Across its surface, pepper corns, garlic cloves, bay leaves, and salt crystals swarmed around bottles full of vinegar.